evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 On OS X we have iCal and [BusyCal][13], which both are best of breed applications, supporting open protocols.
-On windows the ultimate client for me is [emClient][14].
+On windows the ultimate client for me is [eM Client][14].
 It seems that the Linux ecosystem has failed to deliver a great calendaring or 'outlook' alternative, and defers to the web for this.